Philip Ashton: Castaway life

 In June 1722, Ashton was captured by pirates while fishing near the coast of Shelburne, Nova Scotia.
 In the Boston News Letter of 9 July 1722, Ashton was listed as being one of those captured by the pirate Edward Low.
-As Ashton refused to co-operate with the pirates, he was often threatened, especially by Low's quartermaster John Russell.
+As Ashton refused to cooperate with the pirates, he was often threatened, especially by Low's quartermaster John Russell.
 He managed to escape in March 1723 when the pirates landed at Roatán Island in the Bay Islands of Honduras, hiding in the jungle until the pirates decided to depart without him.
 He survived for 16 months, in spite of many insects, tropical heat and alligators.
 In the beginning he seems to have eaten only fruit, because he only had his hands to collect food; he could not kill any animal.
 He had no equipment at all until he met another castaway, an Englishman.
 A few days later the Englishman "went out but he never returned."
 The Englishman left behind a knife, gunpowder, tobacco and more.
 Ashton could then kill tortoises and crayfish and make fires to have hot meals.
 Ashton was finally rescued by the Diamond, a ship from Salem, Massachusetts.

 In 1725 Ashton's "Memorial" - a short recollection of his adventures - was published with the help of his minister.
 Daniel Defoe is believed to have incorporated elements of Ashton's story into his 1726 novel "The Four Years Voyages of Capt.
 George Roberts."